YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 **Yujie Zhou** (b.
 1997, China) is a visual artist based in Helsinki.
 Through performativity and a decoded notion of language, her practice seeks to interrogate dominant historical narratives and power structures while reframing collective individuality.
-Zhou completed her MA in Photography at Aalto University in 2023, and her BS in Mechanical Engineering in 2019.
-Her work has been exhibited internationally at the Finnish Museum of Photography, Photographic Centre Peri, BFoto Festival (Spain), and alpha nova & galerie futura (Germany) as part of Berlin Art Week 2023.
+Zhou completed her MA in Photography at Aalto University in 2023.
+Her work has been exhibited internationally at the Finnish Museum of Photography, Photographic Gallery Hippolyte, Photographic Centre Peri(Finland), BFoto Festival (Spain), and alpha nova & galerie futura (Germany) as part of Berlin Art Week 2023.
 She is set to participate in the Saari Residency maintained by Kone Foundation in spring 2024.

 **Solo Exhibitions**